sligokid/trade-engine-api/README.md

 ```
 ##### GET

-A **GET** request returns the JSON representation of the next avaiable quote.
+A **GET** request returns the JSON representation of the next avaiable trade.
 This resource is intended for internal consumption via the https://github.com/sligokid/trade-engine-pub component

 ### URI